 Below are some drinks recipes to compliment these Carnival party ideas:

-The recipe above got me thinking about what other fairground/ circus foods could be turned into drinks to go with these Carnival theme party ideas so I set about hunting for a Popcorn Milkshake recipe and came across this one (below, by Manouschka Guerrier for Food Network).
+The recipe above got me thinking about what other fairground/ circus foods could be turned into drinks to go with these Carnival theme party ideas so I set about hunting for a Popcorn Milkshake recipe and came across this one (below left, by Manouschka Guerrier for Food Network).

 This recipe is for Popcorn Ice Cream, but she posted the picture below on her blog saying that she served them as milkshakes so I would guess you just mix the ice cream with some milk in a blender to create.
 I'd garnish with some actual popcorn on top to make them look even cuter.

-Similarly, make Cotton Candy Milkshakes with this recipe for Cotton Candy Ice Cream.
+Similarly, make Cotton Candy Milkshakes with this recipe from Happy Harvest on Tablespoon.
 Don't forget to garnish these with some actual Cotton Candy, either wrapped around a swizzle stick or just floating on top.

 Below are some of my favorite recipes to go with these Carnival birthday party ideas: